 Fig. 11.
 A temporary increase in the angle of attack for aiming weapons at the target

 • Is the F-22 supermaneuverable, is the UHT used on the F-22 to increase maneuverability (decrease the turning radii, increase the angular speeds of the turn), and why is not the UHT applied at supersonic speed?

-UHT is not used at supersonic speeds, because the fighter lacks engine thrust for this.
-Recall that the available overload when M> 1 drops by an order of magnitude .
-In ballistic missiles, for example, guided nozzles are a common technical solution, but the ratio of thrust to the area of the washed surface is much more.
+UHT is not used at supersonic speeds, because the fighter does not have enough engine thrust for this.
+Recall that the available overload at M> 1 drops by an order of magnitude .
+In ballistic missiles, for example, guided nozzles are a common technical solution, but the thrust-to-surface area ratio is an order of magnitude higher.

 With the F-22, the deflectable nozzles are used only at low speeds and high angles of attack, when the efficiency of aerodynamic control surfaces is not enough (Figure 12).